xAirx/ReactNative-RestaurantAppProject/README.md

 # How to use this project.

-        The repos require contacting me so I can give you access, if you here as part of my CV I have provided a github account with access to the repos you will have read access.

-        I would love to give a full demo of the system at a potentional interview.

         I suggest you look at the REPO links for some code insight, the projects require a clone each

   ## Install NODE and NPM